 There’s an emergency elevator that goes up to the crown, just in case:

-About 500 people head up to the crown daily and a visit requires advance reservation, bookable online only through Statue Cruises.
+About 500 people climb up the staircase to see the Statue of Liberty crown view daily and a visit requires advance reservation, bookable online only through Statue Cruises.
 Only four tickets can be reserved at a time, and the names of the guests must be inputted upon reservation, with IDs checked when tickets are picked up.
 The tickets are for a specific time and date.
 You can only bring up camera, water, phones and necessary medication, all by hand or in pockets, as you can’t bring bags up.
 There are lockers, available for $2 each, before you enter security inside the statue.

 Next, discover the Top 10 Secrets of the Statue of Liberty and 10 Fun Facts about the Torch of the Statue of Liberty.